 She also made a direct warning about Vladimir Putin, conceding that although we must ‘engage’ we must also ‘beware’.

 There is little denying that that Osborne’s takeover as editor of the Standard, was specifically tasked with destroying May’s premiership, especially given the 65% stake that Moscow’s, Evgeny Lebedev has in the paper.
-And interestingly it was Evgeny’s father Alexander Lebedev (former Chief Directorate at the KGB) who came out to publicly challenge Steele’s dossier on Trump as a “poorly extecuted fake” (which likely to be only partly true).
+And interestingly it was Evgeny’s father Alexander Lebedev (former Chief Directorate at the KGB) who came out to publicly challenge Steele’s dossier on Trump as a “poorly extecuted fake” (likely to be only partly true, at best).

 Lebedev’s National Reserve Bank has significant stakes in Russian Oil Giant Gazprom, another company that has suffered over sanctions placed on it by the Obama Admistration.
 In a new development though, Italy’s ENI has offered to bring Gazprom into its concessions in Libya in return for some of the Russian giant’s assets.
 Prior to the overthrow of Gaddafi in 2011, Gazprom were in talks to buy Libya oil and gas exports.
 The bid was seen by some as a means of gaining leverage over some European states.
 Libya’s failure to maintain stability of its oil terminals has (until now) inhibited Russian interest.

 Is it possible that Sir Richard Dearlove’s Libyan supporters have helped engineer a climate and situation in which Boris can be elected?
 Are we looking at a possible ‘Borisgate’?

 Well, as crazy as it sounds, it’s not implausible.